Trump: 'Unfair trade' in steel, aluminum decimating US industry

-Trump did not single out any country in the tweet on trade but he faces a decision on whether to impose duties or limits on product from China, Russia and other countries to combat a worldwide glut of the metals.
+Trump did not single out any country in a tweet but his words came with the White House poised to announce whether it will adopt sanctions against China, Russia and other countries to combat a worldwide glut of the metals.

 "Our Steel and Aluminum industries (and many others) have been decimated by decades of unfair trade and bad policy with countries from around the world," Trump tweeted early Thursday.

 "We must not let our country, companies and workers be taken advantage of any longer.
 We want free, fair and SMART TRADE!"